rubenwardy/minetest_modding_book/_en/players/sfinv.md

 The fourth parameter, currently set as `true`, determines whether the player's inventory is shown.

-Let's make things more exciting.
-Here is the code for the formspec generation part of a player admin tab.
+Let's make things more exciting; here is the code for the formspec generation part of a player admin tab.
 This tab will allow admins to kick or ban players by selecting them in a list and clicking a button.